Complex regional pain syndromeCRPS; RSDS; Causalgia - RSD; Shoulder-hand syndrome; Reflex sympathetic dystrophy syndrome; Sudeck atrophy; Pain - CRPS

 - CRPS 2 is caused by an injury to the nerve.

-CRPS is thought to result from damage to the nervous system, including the nerves that control the blood vessels and sweat glands.
+CRPS is thought to result from damage to the nervous system.
+This includes the nerves that control the blood vessels and sweat glands.

 - Blood vessels